OCA/stock-logistics-workflow/stock_picking_invoice_link/README.rst

 Link between invoices and their pickings
 ========================================

-This module adds a link between pickings and invoices.
+This module adds a link between pickings and invoices as well as on the lines.
-So that user can easily reach the invoices related to the picking and see the pickings related to the invoice.

-This only applies on the invoices generated from pickings.
+Invoices are generated from sales orders.
+With this module, you can find back which deliveries an invoice relates to.

+In standard, if you make a partial delivery and invoice it, then make remaining delivery and invoice it, it is impossible to known to what delivery the invoices relate to.
+You only have the quantity.

+This module is also useful if you want to present data on the invoice report grouped by deliveries.

+Note that the links are only for products with an invoicing policy set on delivery.

 Usage
 =====